GMKAKISTOS/SAP_ABAP_Performance_Tuning_Project/README.md

-# Just a project for testing performance tuning in SAP Netweaver 7.52.
+# Project for testing performance tuning in SAP Netweaver 7.52.